 Further north, in the railway town of Ogden, Greeks worked on the country’s key east-west railway line.
-And in Salt Lake City’s Greektown (near the current Holy Trinity Cathedral, downtown), Greeks concentrated in small business, which numbered over 190 in 1916, “A higher number than today,” Saltas notes.
+In Salt Lake City’s Greektown near the current Holy Trinity Cathedral downtown, Greeks were concentrated in small businesses, which numbered over 190 in 1916.
+This was “a higher number than today,” Saltas notes.

 There were also sheepherders, using old world skills in the Utah mountains that often recalled those of Greece, though the climate in Utah was more arid and generally much colder in the winter.

 Like Greeks everywhere in the diaspora, the Greeks of Utah quickly set to building churches, fraternal and regional organizations, which were all the more necessary perhaps because of the highly organized, religiously-based parallel society of the Mormon majority.

 “To be Greek is to be Orthodox,” really meant something among the Greeks of Utah.
 A former banking colleague in Utah, originally Mormon, who is married to a Greek, said she “became Greek” upon conversion to Orthodoxy.
 I did not bother to explain the difference.

 Greeks too, particularly those in isolated communities and with a scarcity of Greek women, often became Mormons.
 “Lots of them,” Saltas says, but those who converted rarely figure in the life of the Greek community.
 It is a shame, as their story is also part of the Greek journey.